washu-tag/poc-test/precommit.md

 # Pre-commit configuration

-The configuration for the pre-commit tool is stored in [.pre-commit-config.yaml](.pre-commit-config.yaml)
+The configuration for the pre-commit tool is stored in [.pre-commit-config.yaml](.pre-commit-config.yaml).
+Currently, the checks are:

+## Default hooks

+A few out-of-the-box hooks from [pre-commit-hooks](https://github.com/pre-commit/pre-commit-hooks) are enabled:
+1. check-added-large-files
+1. check-merge-conflict
+1. detect-private-key

+## Prettier

+From the hook defined in [mirrors-prettier](https://github.com/pre-commit/mirrors-prettier), *Javascript*, *Typescript*, and *CSS* are reformatted using [Prettier](https://prettier.io/).
+The configuration used for prettier is defined in [.prettierrc.json](.prettierrc.json).
+This code formatting will apply automatically to any microservices or other projects within the monorepo